tinacms/tina.io/content/docs/tina-cloud/client.md

 ## Authentication with Tina Cloud

-While this package comes with low-level APIs for authentication with Tina Cloud, the easiest way to get started is to use the `TinaCloudAuthWall` component, which will prevent children from rendering until a valid session has been established with Tina Cloud.
+While this package comes with low-level APIs for authentication with Tina Cloud, the easiest way to get started is to use the `TinaCloudAuthWall` component, which prevents children from rendering until a valid session has been established with Tina Cloud.

 ```tsx
 import { TinaCloudAuthWall, Client } from "tina-graphql-gateway";